ethereum/populus/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Populus and underlying libraries (py-geth, web3.py) use  `gevent <http://www.gevent.org/>`_. gevent is a coroutine -based Python networking library that uses greenlet to provide a high-level synchronous API on top of the libev event loop.

-Gevent monkey patches Python standard library.
-If you are using Populus and its networking facilities inside your own application, `you need to run monkey patch functionality as early as possible in your application <http://www.gevent.org/gevent.monkey.html>`_.

-Populus command line application does this in :py:mod:`populus.cli` module import.